 - An abscess may form at this point.
 It is the final stage of tooth decay and often is very painful.
 The infection from the bacteria is severe and can reach the bones in the mouth.
 The gums and tongue can also be impacted.

 - The tooth is so damaged it is lost.
-At this point, emergency tooth extraction becomes necessary.
+At this point, emergency dental services become necessary.

 How does tooth decay develop?
 Generally, it happens because bacteria are allowed to grow and flourish in your mouth.
 This may be due to poor oral hygiene, untreated infections, and other complications.